Hisense U7S Pro Review

 4.7/10

-We tested the U7S Pro model – as always – in the best factory-tuned picture mode, which is Filmmaker Mode.
-We can evaluate the displayed colors in two ways.
-The most disappointing was the profile intended for watching SDR content, such as traditional television, YouTube, and other less demanding materials.
-The picture was clearly too yellow, which turned out to be a direct consequence of a poorly set white balance.
-As our graphs show, there is a huge deficiency of the blue component here, which drastically affected the overall color temperature.
-This is clearly evident on the ColorChecker charts and the graphs of the color palette itself, where most samples veered toward yellow.
-Fortunately, the factory HDR mode performed significantly better – there, the color errors hovered around a Delta E value of 3, which is already a really solid result.
+We tested the U7S Pro, as we always do, in the best factory-tuned picture mode, Filmmaker Mode.
+The colors can be judged in two ways.
+The most disappointing was the profile intended for watching SDR content, i.e. traditional broadcast TV, YouTube, and other less demanding material.
+The image there was clearly yellowish, which turned out to be a direct consequence of a poorly set white balance.
+As our charts show, there's a large deficiency in the blue component, which drastically affected the overall color temperature.
+You can see this clearly on the ColorChecker charts and on the color gamut graphs themselves, where most samples shifted toward yellow.
+Fortunately, the factory HDR mode performed much better.
+There, color errors hovered around a Delta E of 3, which is a solid result.

 This gallery shows how colors change after professional TV calibration.
 If you notice the difference, we recommend ordering this service at SkalibrujTV.com.